5th Special Forces Group and Battelle win Modern Military Class at Mint 400

 Battelle has an 80-year history of armoring vehicles to protect American military personnel, but what happened in The Mint 400 in the desert 30 miles south of Las Vegas on Dec.
 3 was something new.
-For the first time, two teams of Green Berets with the 5th Special Forces Group (Airborne) took the track in Toyota Land Cruiser 79 trucks built by Battelle’s Ground Systems Group for United States Special Operations Command (USSOCOM).
+For the first time, two U.S. military teams took the track in Toyota Land Cruiser 79 trucks built by Battelle’s Ground Systems Group.
 One of them won the Modern Military Class.

 The event had mutually beneficial prospects for both.
 Aside from the pride and fun of competing, the race provided durability testing in a severe terrain that special operators may encounter someday overseas—but in a controlled environment.
-For USSOCOM, the venue also provided a way to interact with people and display positive insights to what could be possible when considering a future career in Special Operations.
+The venue also provided a way to interact with people and display positive insights to what could be possible when considering a future career in U.S. military special operations.

 These Toyota Land Cruiser 79s were not designed to run off-road races, especially in environments far outside their design parameters.
 The 11,000-pound-plus trucks were the only armored vehicles in the race and weighed 6,000 pounds more than the next closest vehicle.
 Half the vehicles that enter the race don’t finish it, even ultra-light, ultra-powerful $1 million-plus trophy trucks.